Political economy, computational and digital sociology, far-right digital cultures, science and technology, critical theory.

 His research has been published in Sociology Compass, presented at scholarly conferences, and featured in an academic encyclopedia detailing the challenges facing the American working class in the twenty-first century.

-My dissertation studies how different radical right-wing tendencies utilize the internet, technology, and digital media to disseminate their political messages, with a focus on the contradictory roles that "myth" and "rationality" play in constructing inegalitarian political imaginaries.
+In my dissertation, I am studying how different radical right-wing tendencies utilize the internet, technology, and digital media to disseminate their political messages, with a focus on the contradictory roles that "myth" and "rationality" play in constructing inegalitarian political imaginaries.
 These tendencies present substantial ethical, social, and political challenges to those committed to egalitarian social futures.

-Other ongoing projects include studies in value-form theory, anti-work politics, and debates about emancipatory social change, particularly around issues of political mobilization, universal basic income, and the promises and perils of technological remedies to social suffering.
+Other ongoing projects include studies in value-form theory, class politics, and debates about emancipatory social change, particularly around issues of political mobilization, universal basic income, and the promises and perils of technological remedies to social suffering.

 My past work focused on how a renewed idealization of entrepreneurship, spearheaded by the rise of Silicon Valley, has permeated cultural discourses and changed the way we relate to the world of work.
-This is especially true for nonstandard and contingent workers who, under the influence of the "culture of entrepreneurship," are compelled to reimagine the risks of their precarity as an empowering and libertine entrepreneurial adventure.
+This is especially true for nonstandard and contingent workers who, under the influence of a pervasive "culture of entrepreneurship," are compelled to reimagine the risks of their precarity as an empowering and libertine entrepreneurial adventure.

 Doody, Sean, Victor Tan Chen, and Jesse Goldstein.
 2016.
 “Varieties of Entrepreneurial Capitalism: The Culture of Entrepreneurship and Structural Inequalities of Work and Business Creation.”
 Sociology Compass, 10(10): 858–876.
 DOI: dx.doi.org/10.1111/soc4.12407